Australian public health versus

-Australia is one of only two countries in the world with national all-age laws which punish citizens for enjoying one of society's most frquent, healthy and safe forms of recreational exercise - bike riding.
+Australia is one of only two countries in the world which actively enforces national all-age laws that punish citizens for enjoying one of society's most frquent, healthy and safe forms of recreational exercise - bike riding.

 This page displays an assortment of press clippings plus a media release concerning Australian public health.